Get Involved – Totally

 The Freshman Class (fcc)

-Fourth-Year Class consists of all fourth-year students.
+Fourth-Year Class consists of all fourth-year or senior students.

 A fusion of various dance styles to integrate and connect all forms of dance and dance expression.

 Promote equal rights, global understanding, social responsibility, and leadership development through civic engagement and community volunteerism.

 The honorary campus service organization.
 Members conduct campus tours for visitors, host prospective students for overnight visits, and serve as hosts for official College functions.
 Students apply in March.